opendaylight/docs/docs/release-process/milestone-readouts/m0/genius.rst

 3. Project Category: Protocol

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - Network Interfaces Utilities Services
+4. Project Labels: Network Interfaces Utilities Services

-5. Project PTL:
+5. Project PTL: Vivek Srivastava, vivek.v.srivastava@ericsson.com, vivek.v.srivastava

-   - Vivek Srivastava
-   - vivek.v.srivastava@ericsson.com
-   - vivek.v.srivastava

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes